exhu/cmake-templates/README.md

 src - put main program logic sources here, should produce a static library, which is used by executables and tests.

-test - put unit, integration, regression tests here.
+tests - put unit, integration, regression tests here.

 ## simple_app
 Sample executable project for illustration.
 Use the provided script below, to